appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ## Communication with Iframe

 Appsmith allows secure communication between different Window objects, including iframes.
 There are a number of directions in which your apps may need to communicate.
 Depending on their parent/embed relationship and the message's target recipient, the configuration is a bit different.
-Refer to this [document](/reference/appsmith-framework/widget-actions/post-message) for information on embedding your applications externally.

 ### From Appsmith to embedded page